anubhavsarangi/NewsDataSFTPPipeline/README.md

 The above python code - "News_Data_SFTP_Pipeline.py" is to be executed on AWS Lambda.

 - Create, build and push docker image to Amazon ECR

+- Column enrichments like extracing Page Editor, Reporting by, Editing by, etc. (from "ACCUMULATED_STORY_TEXT" or "TAKE_TEXT" attribute) which would simplify querying and searching through the data.

+- Few attributes have records containing articles and tables, these could be stored in document databases.

+- The data contains text from multiple languages - Arabic, Spanish, etc.; these could be translated using APIs and standardized to English.